AlexanderBartholomaeus/smORFer/README.md

 ##### Details on module C

-First, the start codon location has to be identified and a new **BED** file with the start codon +- one codon will be created for the counting of TIS-Seq reads in the next step.
+First, the start codon location has to be identified and a new **BED** file with the start codon +- and offset one codon will be created for the counting of TIS-Seq reads in the next step.
+For our analysis the TIS-Seq reads show nice enrichment for the offset of +- one codon when considering the middle nucleotide of each TIS-Seq read.

 **Step 7**: obtain start codon location to prepare for counting